Pittsburgh IPL® Photorejuvenation Treatments

 Q: How many IPL® treatments will I need?

-A: The number of treatments varies according to the condition itself, the condition’s severity, and the individual being treated.
+A: The number of treatments will vary according to the condition being treated, the severity, and the patient being treated.
 IPL® treatments are generally based on a series of treatments over a period of time, separated by approximately one month.
-On average, four to six treatment sessions are recommended.
+On average, three to six treatment sessions may be recommended.

-A: Some patients may experience some redness in the treated area; this usually dissipates in a few hours.
-Depending upon what condition you are receiving IPL® Photorejuvenation for, there may be common after effects, which are reviewed at the time of consultation.
+A: Some patients may experience redness in the treated area.
+This usually dissipates in a few hours.
+Depending upon which skin conditions IPL® is used for, there may be common side effects.
+These will be reviewed at the consultation.